Cathedral of St. John the Divine: Site

 The neighborhood of Morningside Heights was thinly settled in the 17th century by the Dutch, then by the English.
 It remained rural through the mid-19th century, with two exceptions.
-The first was the Bloomingdale Insane Asylum, no longer extant, which opened in 1821 on what later became the site of Columbia University's main campus.
+The first was the Bloomingdale Insane Asylum, which opened in 1821 and moved to Westchester in 1889.
 The other was Leake and Watts Orphan Asylum, bounded by 110th Street to the south and 113th Street to the north, which later became the current cathedral site.
 The Leake and Watts asylum was incorporated in 1831 under act of the New York State Legislature, and three years later, 25 acre of land at the corner of Bloomingdale Road (now Broadway) and 110th Street was purchased from the Bloomingdale Asylum.
 The initial plans for the asylum were drawn up by Ithiel Town, but were revised several times to keep the costs within the asylum's budget.
 The cornerstone of the asylum was laid in 1838, and it was completed in 1843.